A Learning-Augmented Overlay Network: Model and Metrics

 \begin{definition}[Cost] Let $\mathcal{N} = (V, h, E)$ be an \sln and $W$ be a demand matrix.
 The cost function is:

 where $d_{\mathcal{N}}(u, v)$ is the routing path length between $u$ and $v$ in $\mathcal{N}$. \end{definition}

-\begin{definition}[Optimum Static Skip List Network (OSSLN) problem] Given a set of node ids $V$ and a demand matrix $W$, the objective of the Optimum Static Skip List Network (OSSLN) problem is to find a height assignment $h: V\longrightarrow \mathbb{N}^+$ that minimizes the cost of the \sln $\mathcal{N}=(V, h, E)$. \end{definition}
+\begin{definition}[Optimum Static Skip List Network (OSSLN) problem] Given a set of nodes $V$ and a demand matrix $W$, the objective of the Optimum Static \sln (OSSLN) problem is to find a height assignment $h: V\rightarrow \mathbb{N}^+$ that minimizes the cost of the \sln $\mathcal{N}=(V, h, E)$. \end{definition}

-\begin{definition}[Learning-augmented P2P protocol] A learning-augmented P2P protocol ALG is a P2P protocol whose initialization routine takes an additional parameter $p$, the prediction. \end{definition} In our model, a node that wishes to update its prediction as it already joined the network simply leaves, re-intializes and joins again.